Skip to main content Skip to footer

 In selecting a cloud system, we’ve looked at how the distance to your cloud service impacts the data access performance.
 The turnaround response from the service also plays a key role - and all systems are not created equal.
 Other factors, like API count and concurrency constraints, must also be considered.
 These variables can be beyond our control so we need to look at improving the performance with local optimization strategies.
 The particular approach will depend on the volume of data, how up-to-date you need it to be (at both endpoints), and how often it changes.

 FuseIT specializes in CRM integration.
-Our enterprise Send2CRMS4SCDP4S, and S4D connectors enable the real-time exchange of data from website technologies to Salesforce, and Microsoft Dynamics 365.
+Our enterprise Send2CRMS4S, and CDP4S, connectors enable the real-time exchange of data from website technologies to Salesforce.
 Please contact us for more information or to see a demo of these in action.

 Sign up for our newsletter to receive our articles directly in your mailbox.